 5., 6., 7., And 8.
 "Seven Squabs A-Swimming," "Eight Hounds A-Running," "Nine Bears A-Beating," And "TEN Cocks A-Crowing"

 One of the earliest American versions of "The Twelve Days of Christmas" was listed in The American Journal of Folklore in 1900.
 Credited to a contributor from Salem, Massachusetts, and dated to “about 1800,” there are no pipers, drummers, maids, or swans here (and lords and ladies had a number change).
 Instead, in their place are “ten cocks a-crowing,” “nine bears a-beating,” “eight hounds a-running,” and “seven squabs a-swimming.”

-An edition of "The Twelve Days of Christmas" included in an anthology of Folk Songs From Somerset published in 1911 [PDF] discarded the “pipers piping” and “lords a-leaping” in favor of “eleven bulls a-beating” and “ten asses racing.”
-In fact, not even the partridge in the pear tree made the final cut here: in its place was a “part of a mistletoe bough.”
+An edition of "The Twelve Days of Christmas" included in Folk Songs From Somerset published in 1911 discarded the “pipers piping” and “lords a-leaping” in favor of “eleven bulls a-beating” and “ten asses racing.”
+In fact, not even the partridge in the pear tree made the final cut here: In its place was a “part of a mistletoe bough.”